PseudoDevs/IamGhost/abmd6.md

-Last updated: 2024-04-09 09:51:26
+Last updated: 2024-04-09 09:51:59
-Random Quote: There's proving and there's knowing. -  Bill Oakley
+Random Quote: Good and evil are a question of perspective - Mikkel